florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/Checklist client side.md

 - Select Add application?
 - An API key will now be displayed.

-Deze API key dient gevuld te worden in Florisoft bij de leverancier die de synchronisatie zal uitvoeren.
+This API key must be entered in Florisoft at the supplier who will carry out the synchronization.

 <a name="stock"/>

 ## Setting up stock

->This will be the stock where we will pulish the collected batches form Floriday.
+>This will be the stock where we will read in the collected parcels from Floriday.
 - Create a new stock.
     - *Constants -> Location -> Stocks -> Stocks*
     -> **'Insert'**